-Note to my reader, this Pumpkin Bread is a much loved recipe of mine, and at long last, I have NEW photos to include a gorgeous knitted pumpkin made by my talented lovely friend Carly.
+This Easy Gluten Free Pumpkin Bread is a much loved recipe of mine, and at long last, I have NEW photos to include a gorgeous knitted pumpkin made by my talented lovely friend Carly.

-My goodness, I am so pleased with this Pumpkin Bread.
+I am so pleased with this Pumpkin Bread.
 Not only does it taste gorgeous but I think it’s the first bake I’ve made that honestly stays fresh for days without turning into a paperweight!
 The great thing about the autumn is the multitude of pumpkins we see in the shops, for the amount of food they equate to in weight I think they’re fantastic value for money and so versatile, in fact, if you’ve not already, it’s well worth signing up for the monthly newsletter that I write because in it I’ve got all my recent pumpkin bakes in one place with top tips on how to cook and prepare them.

 This Pumpkin Bread was originally made using one of my go-to mixes from Delicious Alchemy but to be fair there are other brown bread mixes on the market that will work just as well such as Keto Chef which actually has pumpkin in it already, there just may be slight variations in depth of flavour and colour.
 However, I have updated this recipe to make it with straight forward gluten free brown bread flour as I believe this may be more widely available.